-- Continually sample the monitoring wells, local air, and local soils to no significant amount of radioactive material escapes.
-(This measure prevents any effect on individuals living near the site.)
+- Periodically, usually once per quarter, sample the monitoring wells, local air, and local soils to make sure that no significant amount of radioactive material is escaping.
+(This measure prevents any exposure to individuals living near the site.)

-Conventional uranium recovery involves open pits or funnels.
+Conventional uranium recovery involves open pits or tunnels.
 There are additional waste management considerations.
 For example:

 - In conventional mining, the surface of the land is disturbed significantly.
 Tunnels or open pit mines must be dug to reach and remove the uranium ore.

 - Once removed from the earth, the ore must be ground into small particles for further processing.
-This pulverization process generates dust, and the dust contains naturally-occurring radioactive materials.
+This pulverization process generates dust that contains naturally-occurring radioactive materials.